greenthumb420/Tinychat-Bot/README.md

 It will open a box, Click `Edit` or `New` depending on your version of Windows,<br/>
 Now type `C:\Python27\;C:\Python27\Scripts\;` Click Ok<br/>
 Now open Command Prompt or Shell and type in `python` and click Enter it should now open python in the window,<br/>
-Now you can run pip directly inside command prompt, `pip install bf4 pyamf requests colorama goslate`,<br/>
+Now you can run pip directly inside command prompt, `pip install bs4 requests colorama goslate`,<br/>
 If this still isn't working for you, Please [contact](https://www.ruddernation.com) me for help.